Mohiuddin Qadri Zore: Biography

-Syed Mohiuddin Qadri Zore was born in Hyderabad, India, in December 1905.
-He completed his early education there, attending Madrasa-e-Darool Uloom City School, followed by further studies at Usmania College, where he obtained an M.A. with distinction in Linguistic Sciences in 1927.
+Zore was born in Hyderabad, India, in December 1905.
+He completed his early education there, attending Madrasa-e-Darool Uloom City School, followed by further studies at Osmania College, where he obtained an M.A. with distinction in Linguistic Sciences in 1927.

-Due to his exemplary performance as a student, he was sent to London, England, on a fellowship by the ruler of Hyderabad in 1929, where he completed his Ph.D. in linguistic sciences.
+Due to his exemplary performance as a student, he was sent to London, England, on a fellowship by the ruler of Hyderabad in 1929, where he completed his Ph.D. in linguistic sciences from University of London.
 He continued his study of linguistics in Paris in 1930 for some time before returning to India.

 Upon his return, Zore served as Principal of the Chaderghat Government Degree College, head of the Urdu department at Osmania University, and head of the Urdu Department and Dean of Faculty at Jammu and Kashmir University.

 Zore wrote many articles and books on Urdu language and literature, including Tillsm-e-Khayaal, Sayr-e-Golconda and Golconda ke Heeray.
 His poetry includes Hubbe Tarang, gulzaar-e-Ibrahim and Dakkani Adab ki Tareekh.
 In addition, Kulliyate Mohammad Quli Qutb Shah (1940), Hayat-e-Mir Muhammad Momin (1941), Dastane-adab Hyderabad (1951), Tazkira makhtutat Urdu Vols.
 II and III (1951 and 1957), Talib-o-mohni (1957), Maani sukhan (1958), are notable contributions among his works as well.
 Hindustani Lisaniat (1932), "the Languages of India", throws light on the interesting aspects of the evolution of the Indo-European group of languages.
 His English composition, Hindustani Phonetics, is a significant work on linguistics.

-Kuliyat-eMuhammad Quli Qutb Shah, the manuscript was edited and published with a preface by Mohiuddin, Qadri Zore in 1940 A.D.
-The Kuliyat contains a number of poems written by the Sultan on the occasion of ceremonies and festivals such as Idd-ut-Fittar, Milad-un-Nabi, Mirag and Basant.
+Kuliyat-e-Muhammad Quli Qutb Shah, the manuscript was edited and published with a preface by Zore in 1940.
+The Kuliyat contains a number of poems written by the Sultan on the occasion of ceremonies and festivals such as Eid-ut-Fitr, Milad-un-Nabi, Mirag and Basant.
 It is these poems which are valuable for the study of the cultural life of the people of Golconda.

 Zore was married to Tahniath Unnisa begum, daughter of Nawab Raffat Yaar Jang of Hyderabad, India, and she was the first female Sahiba-e-Dewaan Naatgo Urdu female poet.
 The most famous of her three books is Sabro Shukar.
 They had nine children, including four daughters and five sons.
-Zore died in September, 1962 at Srinagar, Kashmir, and is buried at Khaniyar Shareef there.
+Zore died in September 1962 at Srinagar, Kashmir, and is buried at Khaniyar Shareef there.